What is Vietnamese Coffee ?

 11: La Viet Coffee

-Founded in 2013 in Dalat, the brand La Viet Coffee is dedicated to elevating Vietnamese coffee to international standards.
+La Viet Coffee, founded in 2013 in Dalat, dedicates itself to elevating Vietnamese coffee to international standards.
 Committed to quality from seed to cup, the brand aims to position Vietnamese beans among the best globally.
-Beyond exceptional coffee, *La Viet* also supports the coffee industry with consulting services, including menu development, equipment selection, and bar operation solutions.
+Beyond exceptional coffee, they also supports the coffee industry with consulting services, including menu development, equipment selection, and bar operation solutions.

 12: The Married Beans

-This Dalat based coffee brand, the Married Beans, has been introduced with more than just a coffee brand; it embodies a passion for quality and sustainability.
+This Dalat-based coffee brand, Married Beans, embodies more than just a name—it reflects a passion for quality and sustainability.
 Committed to ethical production, the brand offers a diverse range of coffees, from specialty blends to classic filtered options.
 With a focus on craftsmanship and sustainability, The Married Beans delivers an exceptional coffee experience for discerning enthusiasts.

 13: Cafe Mai

 The Mai Cafe offers a variety of authentic coffees from renowned coffee regions like Buon Me Thuot and Dak Lak.
 The owner, Mr. Duy Anh, emphasises the importance of selecting high-quality beans and using unique roasting and grinding techniques.
-Each coffee variety is grown in its ideal location, such as Robusta in Buon Me Thuot and Arabica in Nghe An.
+Each coffee variety grows in its ideal location, with Robusta thriving in Buon Me Thuot and Arabica flourishing in Nghe An.

 the coffee plantation in Dak Lak

-American coffee, particularly, the Hawaiian Kona coffee is prized for its smooth, clean taste and subtle complexity.
+American coffee, particularly Hawaiian Kona coffee, offers a smooth, clean taste and subtle complexity that many coffee lovers prize.
 Grown on the volcanic slopes of the Big Island, it’s premium quality stems from ideal growing conditions, rich soil, and meticulous cultivation, earning it global recognition among coffee enthusiasts.

 The Explore blog